nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/🐌 Dashboard.md

   - cards
   - cards-cols-5
 banner: "[[Cover art.jpg]]"
-banner_y: 0.673
+banner_y: 0.675
 banner_lock: true
 ---

 # **Goals for this page:**
-- [?]
-Get buttons to change some of these?
+- [f] Get buttons to change some of these?
 - [ ] Group overview
 	- [x] Crews
 	- [ ] Authorities